Four-striped grass mouse

 The four-striped grass mouse (Rhabdomys pumilio) or four-striped grass rat is a species of rodent in the family Muridae.

 It is found throughout the southern half of Africa up to 2300 m above sea level, extending as far north as the Democratic Republic of the Congo.
-Its natural habitats are savannas, shrublands, Mediterranean-type shrubby vegetation, hot deserts, arable land, rural gardens, and urban areas.
+Its has many natural habitats such as savannas, shrublands, Mediterranean-type shrubby vegetation, hot deserts, arable land, rural gardens, and urban areas.
+The presence of grass is the only essential component of its habitat.
+The four stripes running down its back, along with its red-brown ears, are its most distinct characteristics.
+Diet consists largely of seeds and plants, and occasionally insects.
+It nests in self-built burrows.